The Banking Regulation Review: Switzerland

-The single integrated financial market supervisory authority, FINMA, is responsible for the supervision of banks, securities firms, stock exchanges, collective investment schemes, managers of collective assets, fund management companies and supervisory organisations, as well as the private insurance sector.
+The single integrated financial market supervisory authority, FINMA, is responsible for the supervision of banks, securities firms, stock exchanges, collective investment schemes, managers of collective assets, fund management companies and supervisory organisations that are in charge of the ongoing supervision of portfolio managers and trustees, as well as the private insurance sector.
 FINMA also directly monitors certain financial intermediaries such as banks and securities firms with a view to preventing money laundering and the financing of terrorism.
 Other financial service providers acting as financial intermediaries must be affiliated to a self-regulatory organisation.
 All financial intermediaries must comply with a range of due diligence and disclosure requirements in relation to combating money laundering.

 FINMA is a public institution with separate legal personality.
 Although it carries out its supervisory activity independently, FINMA has a reporting duty towards the Federal Council, which approves its strategic objectives, as well as its annual report prior to publication, and appoints FINMA's chief executive officer.
 Parliament is responsible for overseeing FINMA's activities.